eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts3-wallet-unit-attestation.md

 The key words "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119) [RFC8174](https://datatracker.ietf.org/doc/html/rfc8174) when, and only when, they are written in all capital letters.

 # 2 Solution Description
-EUDI Wallets shall use two types of attestations in relation to issuance: 1) A *Wallet Instance Attestation* (WIA) that attests *only* the integrity of the app and 2) a *Wallet Unit Attestation* (WUA) that attests the security of keys in the WSCD and that the Wallet Unit has not been revoked.
+EUDI Wallets shall use two types of attestations in relation to issuance: 1) A *Wallet Instance Attestation* (WIA) that attests *only* the integrity of the app and 2) a *Wallet Unit Attestation* (WUA) that attests the security of keys stored in the Wallet Unit and that the Wallet Unit has not been revoked.

 The WIA allows PID and Attestation Providers to protect their endpoints by only communicating with Wallet Applications which integrity are ensured by the Wallet Providers.
-WUAs on the other hand allow PID and Attestation Providers to ensure that they only issue attestations that are cryptographically bound to keys that are properly protected (i.e., in a WSCD with sufficiently high attack resistance), as well as to revoke their credentials in case a Wallet Provider revokes a Wallet Unit.
+WUAs on the other hand allow PID and Attestation Providers to ensure that they only issue attestations that are cryptographically bound to keys that are properly protected (i.e., in a WSCD/keystore with sufficiently high attack resistance), as well as to revoke their credentials in case a Wallet Provider revokes a Wallet Unit.

 A high level overview of the current solution is given in the table below: